radius-project/radius/CONTRIBUTING.md

 ## Current status

-We welcome small pull request contributions from anyone (docs improments, bug fixes, minor features.) as long as they follow a few guidelines:
+We welcome small pull request contributions from anyone (docs improvements, bug fixes, minor features.) as long as they follow a few guidelines:

 - For very minor changes like correcting a typo feel free to send a pull request.
 Otherwise ...
 - Please start by [choosing an existing issue](https://github.com/project-radius/radius/issues), or [opening an issue](https://github.com/project-radius/radius/issues/new/choose) to work on.